Whales, dolphins, penguins, cape fur seals and mola mola (sunfish), an awesome boat trip ...

 20 Curlew Street | Brooklyn | Cape Town | +27 (0)21 510 2646 | firstname.lastname@example.org

 Get ready to burn some rubber and soak up the city’s spectacular scenery from the back of a Harley Davidson.
-Cape Bike Travel’s chauffeured rides, those who’ve always dreamed of a hard-fisted, free-wheeling ride can mount the back of a twin-cam 169cc Harley Davidson Electra Glide motorcycle and careen around the curves of some of the most scenic roads in the world.
-One such route is the Cape Peninsula, which Cape Bike Travel highly recommends.
+Cape Bike Travel offers chauffeured rides for those who’ve always dreamed of a hard-fisted, free-wheeling ride.
+Careen around the curves of some of the most scenic roads in the world.
 The excursions include an experienced driver who’s completely at your disposal.
-If you prefer to take the reins, you are more than welcome to as long as you have a motorbike licence, there are various options available from Cape Bike Tours.
+If you prefer to take the handlebars, you are more than welcome to as long as you have a motorbike licence, there are various options available from Cape Bike Tours.

-Cost: Prices for the chauffeured ride experience range from R800 to R2200 depending on the duration of the tour.
+Cost: Prices for the chauffeured ride experience vary depending on the duration of the tour.

 +27 (0)84 606 4449 or +27 (0)21 424 5013 | email@example.com